 Fleas prefer to live on dogs and cats.
-They may also be found on humans and other animals.
+They may also be found on humans and other warm-blooded animals.

-Pet owners may not be bothered by fleas until the pet is gone for a long period of time.
+Pet owners may not be bothered by fleas until after the pet is gone for a long period of time.
 Fleas look for other sources of food and begin to bite humans.
 Bites often occur around the waist, ankles, armpits, and in the bend of the elbows and knees.

 Symptoms of flea bites include hives, itching and rash.

 You may also have swelling around a sore or injury.

 The goal of treatment is to get rid of the fleas.
 This can be done by treating your home, pets, and outside areas with chemicals (pesticides).
 Small children should not be in the home when pesticides are being used.
 Birds and fish must be protected when chemicals are sprayed.
 Home foggers and flea collars do not always work to get rid of fleas.
 If home treatments do not work, you may need to get professional pest control help.

 You can use an over-the-counter 1% hydrocortisone to relieve itching.
 Antihistamines you take by mouth may also help with itching.

 Getting rid of fleas can be hard and may take many tries.